jedcrandall/jedcrandall.github.com/courses/cse468fall2026/syllabus.md

 - Mathematical and conceptual fundamentals, including frequency analysis, Fast Fourier Transform, birthday attacks, finite fields, fast modular exponentiation, information theory, ring theory, the Extended Euclidean Algorithm, the discrete logarithm, and IP fragmentation.
-This is assessed via the exams, with each exam being 25% of your grade, so 50% total.
+This is assessed via the exams and pop quizzes.
+Pop quizzes are 30% of your grade, and the three exams are each 10% of your grade, for 60% total for quizes and exams.
 - Practical tools and the analysis of digital artifacts.
-There will be approximately five to eight assignments, equally weighted, that together make up 30% of your grade.
+There will be approximately five to nine assignments, equally weighted, that together make up 30% of your grade.
-- Research papers, both contemporary and classic.
-You will write a journal throughout the semester about your readings, videos, in-class discussions, etc. and turn it in at the end of the semester.
-It will be worth 20% of your grade.
-There may be several checkpoints throughout the semester where you submit your journal so far, those will not count towards the final grade.
+- A semester-long project, that is open ended and self-graded, and worth 10% of your grade.

-The percentage for your grade is out of 100% (50% exams, 30% digital artifact assignments, 20% journal).
-Grades are based on the following scale where x is the overall percentage for your final grade:
+The percentage for your grade is out of 100% (60% exams and quizzes, 30% digital artifact assignments, 10% project).
+Grades are based on the following scale for the overall percentage for your final grade:

+- A+ 100% to 97%
+- A < 97% to 94%
+- A- < 94% to 90%
+- B+ < 90% to 87%
+- B < 87% to 84%
+- B- < 84% to 80%
+- C+ < 80% to 76%
+- C < 76% to 70%
+- D < 70% to 60%
+- E < 60% to 0%
 - A+ 100% to 97%
 - A < 97% to 94%
 - A- < 94% to 90%